 A book I only discovered about two years ago but one that has become a favourite comfort read is E. Nesbit's The Railway Children.
 Yes, it is a bit naive but that's exactly what I love about it.
 The quiet and peacefulness of the remote countryside even in horrible times of war always works for me.
 It reminds me of the carefreeness of childhood and of times when you could just roam free until dark fell without any obligations whatsoever.

-Last but not least, as I'm sitting here with an annoyingly persistent headache and supporting the tissue industry, I'm self-medicating with William Sieghart's The Poetry Pharmacy.
-This little gem of a collection I came across last year when I travelled to London with a group of friends and we went to an event where Sieghart was interviewed by Jeanette Winterson.
+Last but not least, as I'm sitting here with one eye checking the news ticker, I'm self-medicating with William Sieghart's The Poetry Pharmacy.
+This little gem of a collection I came across two years ago when I travelled to London with a group of people and we went to an event where Sieghart was interviewed by Jeanette Winterson.
 His poems were then read by four celebrities, among them the dashing Jason Isaacs and the marvellous Helena Bonham Carter.
 The book provides poetry for any situation in life and has emotionally helped me out in many tight spots.
 It also made me discover Wendell Berry, so I'll be forever grateful to Sieghart for that anyway. :-)

 So this is my little list of comfort reads that I like to come back to over and over again.
 As I said before, this is highly subjective and obviously linked to certain moments in my past that made these books so important to me.
 But what are your go-to comfort reads??
 I'd love to know so feel free to share in the comments!!

 All texts and photographs are mine, unless indicated otherwise.